Klortho/jatspan/perl/README.txt

 I put mine in C:\bin\SetJatsEnv.bat.

-Next, create a desktop shortcut to, for example C:\Windows\System32\cmd.exe /K C:\bin\SetJatsEnv.bat
+Next, create a desktop shortcut to, for example, set the "Target" to
+  %SystemRoot%\System32\cmd.exe /K C:\bin\SetJatsEnv.bat

 This will open up a DOS window, and run the setup script.
+Name the shortcut something like "JATSPAN".